-Note that the number of customer persona can be more depending on your business.
+Note that the number of customer personas can be more depending on your business.
 But, try to stick to only the most relevant personas.
-If you go for too many, it may drive you away from the very purpose of creating the personas, i.e., targeted communication.
+If you go for too many, it may drive you away from the very purpose of creating personas, i.e., targeted communication.

 This section is the soul of your marketing plan.
-It gives a birds-eye view of how you are going to achieve the business goals through marketing.
+It gives a bird’s-eye view of how you are going to achieve business goals through marketing.

 Include the objective of your marketing strategy, the tactics and activities you will undertake, and what will be success metrics for the same.

 Also, add the schedule or timeline related to review or tracking and the budget of these initiatives.

 Lastly, don’t forget to add the links to supporting documents.
 You should link the documents that have contributed to the marketing plan as well as will take the plan further to execution.

 Adding these links will help you or any reader of your document easily access the details of each aspect of the plan.

 Writing a marketing plan is essential to support your business growth.
 The marketing plan helps you visualize, organize, and focus your marketing efforts to achieve your business goals.